 Types of Massage We Offer Meet our therapists »»

-Here at Kure Spa our Licensed Massage Therapists have broad training and deep experience in many of the most popular modalities.
-These include:
+Our Licensed Massage Therapists have broad training and deep experience in many of the most popular modalities:

 Swedish Massage is the most common and best known type of massage.
 It involves long, fluid strokes of muscles and tissues with pressure that varies from light to medium to fir